 Okay then.
 Sometimes my “humor” can be a bit… inedible.
 That is all.

 Good news is that my recipes aren’t!
 Okay, coconut lovers: raise your hands.
 Chocolate lovers?
 If you’re raising your hands, your feet, your pencils (who uses pencils anymore?) and your eyebrows just to emphasize your steadfast love of these two Cs, then come on over!
+And just in case you’re looking for a paleo option… check out this totally droolworthy Chocolate Paleo Granola from Gluten-Free Palate!

-This recipe is straightforward to make and, more importantly, leaves your kitchen smelling like the Chocolate Heaven we all want to live in.
+Meanwhile, this recipe is straightforward to make and, more importantly, leaves your kitchen smelling like the Chocolate Heaven we all want to live in.
 Plus, you don’t have to feel super guilty about eating it.
 How cool is that?

 My chocolate covered coconut granola tastes like the perfect harmony of sweet, nutty coconut and rich, dark chocolate coming together.
 Do you hears the birds singing?
 ‘Cuz I do. 🙂